PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 Then, once the pain points were well understood and with better knowledge of the market, the Product team and Product designers organized mockup tests to present different solutions to users.

-Finally, pain points encountered have been addressed with a new user interface, new features, and more information messages.
+Finally, pain points encountered were addressed with a new user interface, new features, and more information messages.

 **Now, let’s present these changes.**